-The best way to know which wire go to what is to write down and take picture of the old controller with the wires still connected.
+The best way to know which wire goes to what, is to write it down, or take picture of the old controller with the wires still connected.

 The wires can also be traced back inside the swamp cooler to see which go to what.